Parmicciano/themasternetwork/content/en/installation.md

 ## Let's go
-Your node is now running !
+Your masternode is now running !
 Congratulations !